 The event took the form of a series of conversations, inviting contributors from artistic disciplines to investigate the ways artists and organisations are working together to rethink their role in the future development of our cities.

-Public art is often complicit or ambivalent in projects of urban re-development and gentrification.
-The symposium seeks to ask: Who is dispossessed in the process of development?
-And how can we claim ‘difference’ when space is becoming homogenised by mass developers?
+In the symposium we discussed: Who is deprived in the process of development?
+How can we make space unique within mass development?
 Could artists be better property developers?
-How can arts institutions engage with publics to develop artworks without instrumentalisation?
+How can arts institutions engage with publics to develop artworks?

-Speakers will include: Mel Jordan, Barbara Holub, Rosalie Schweiker, Robert Garnett, Andy Reeve, Vanessa Boni and Gavin Wade.
+Speakers included: Mel Jordan, Barbara Holub, Rosalie Schweiker, Robert Garnett, Andy Reeve, Vanessa Boni and Gavin Wade.

-A double issue of Art & the Public Sphere journal has been dedicated to Public Art Thinking on the occasion of this project.
-Edited by Mel Jordan and Anna Santomauro it includes commissioned work by Janna Graham, Robert Garnett, Mel Jordan and Stuart Whipps and is published by Intellect Books.
-The journal will be launched as part of the symposium and copies of will be available for purchase on the day.
+A double issue of Art & the Public Sphere journal was dedicated to the Public Art Thinking Symposium.
+It was edited by Mel Jordan and Anna Santomauro and includes commissioned work by Janna Graham, Robert Garnett, Mel Jordan and Stuart Whipps.
+It is published by Intellect Books.